 On average, my books get great reviews on Amazon.
 Mostly 4 and 5 stars.
 But every now and then, somebody gives me one or two star review, and it feels liking getting kicked in the stomach (I've been kicked many times, and am being perfectly literal here).
 I always pay attention to those, because that's where the growth lies.
 Here's one example:

-My most recent Longsword book, Advanced Longsword, has 12 reviews on Amazon.com, eleven 5 star, one 4 star (if you've read it, do me a favour and review it!).
+My book Advanced Longsword has (at the time of writing) 12 reviews on Amazon.com, eleven 5 star, one 4 star (if you've read it, do me a favour and review it!).
 But over on Amazon.co.uk, it's got two five star reviews, and one ONE STAR review, with this text: “It is a fine book with excellent illustrations, BUT!!!
 The author uses Italien expression which he has not defined.
 Instead he refers to another book.
 Which makes the present book useless.”

 Now that to me is a marketing problem.
 I've sold a book to the wrong person.
 I know the book is good because the target audience love it (and even this critic says it's a fine book).
 I did not reply to the review directly, but I responded to it by changing the blurb to make it clearer that you need to read the previous volume first (though it was pretty damn clear already).
 I will also add a link in the book where readers can get a downloadable glossary if they want one.
 As it happens, two of my fans responded directly to the reviewer telling him he was supposed to read the previous book first.